Veykril/tlborm/src/decl-macros/minutiae/fragment-specifiers.md

 ## `expr`

-The `expr` fragment matches any kind of [expression](https://doc.rust-lang.org/reference/expressions.html) (Rust has a lot of them, given it *is* an expression orientated language).
+The `expr` fragment matches any kind of [expression](https://doc.rust-lang.org/reference/expressions.html) (Rust has a lot of them, given it *is* an expression-oriented language).

 ```rust
 macro_rules! expressions {